The psychological phases you'll go through on a sabbatical

 This phase is all about living in the moment, loving what you’re doing and appreciating the journey.
 It’s about being present.
 What this looks like in practice is having the freedom to do what you want with each day and the excitement of being totally absorbed in those activities – creative projects, travel, learning.
 While there are things that you’re “doing” during this phase, you’re actually in a state of “being” where you’re living in the moment.

 When you’re in this mindset, the big questions will start coming up.
 “Am I happy?”
-“Why am I here?”
+“What's next for me?”
 “What’s important to me?”.
 When these questions came up for me and I was in this calm mindset, I felt more comfortable just sitting with the questions and not forcing myself to answer it immediately.
 It’s about noticing the question, but allowing yourself to be at peace with not knowing the answer.

 You’ve given yourself the time and space to decompress and live in the present.
 And now there’s one idea that you just can’t wait to dive into.
 In this phase you may be moving back to the beta brain waves associated with critical thinking and problem solving, but it’s in a way that’s energising and recharging.
 It’s not leaving you feeling depleted or stressed and you’ve got the calm peace of mind to move fluidly between living in the present and following your curiosities.

-You’ll naturally reach the end of phase 3 as you’re nearing the end of your sabbatical.
+You’ll naturally reach the end of phase 3 as you are nearing the end of your sabbatical.
 As you know your time is coming to an end, your mind will naturally focus more into making some plans for your future and how you want to return to normal life.

 It’s really important to manage the re-entry process by giving yourself time, setting some boundaries and knowing what you want to change when you return.
 And now you’re armed with new energy, motivation and sense of purpose.